Story At-A-Glance

 An Emerging Identity

-Inland Empire is among one of the largest big box industrial markets of America.
+Inland Empire is among one of the largest big-box industrial markets in America.
 According to CBRE, “more than 100,000 people are employed in the warehouse industry.
 This is expected to grow 25% by 2030“.

-Despite a visible activity with respect to startup events, funding news, and institutional support in the form of grants for innovation and research, we see that two out of three Billion dollar companies in the Inland Empire belong to traditional sectors of the economy i.e. retail supermarket and electric component maker.
-Only Esri belong to the new software economy.
+Despite a visible activity concerning startup events, funding news, and institutional support in the form of grants for innovation and research, we see that two out of three Billion dollar companies in the Inland Empire belong to traditional sectors of the economy, i.e., retail supermarket and electric component maker.
+Only Esri belongs to the new software economy.

-This begs a question as to why there not more startups emerging in the logistics, distribution, and industrial real estate market, three traditionally strong business sectors of the Inland Empire.
-Might there be opportunities that startup founders are missing as these sectors do not get the media attention generally accorded to apps like Blue with a more B2C focus.
+This begs the question of why there are not more startups emerging in the logistics, distribution, and industrial real estate market, three traditionally strong business sectors of the Inland Empire.
+Might there be opportunities that startup founders are missing as these sectors do not get the media attention generally accorded to apps like Blue with a more B2C focus?

 Where can Riverside Improve?

-The report by Finance Buzz notes that “while Riverside is more consistent than Orlando, earning scores of 2.0 or higher in four categories (and scores in excess of 4.0 in two of those), there are no Certified B Corporations in the city.
-That meant Riverside earned a complete zero in that category, dragging down the city’s total score“.
+The report by Finance Buzz notes that “while Riverside is more consistent than Orlando, earning scores of 2.0 or higher in four categories (and scores over 4.0 in two of those), there are no Certified B Corporations in the city.
+Riverside earned a complete zero in that category, dragging down the city’s total score“.

 Having B Corporations can help Riverside improve its ranking.
 Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.